 Because of growing concerns over the spread of Coronavirus (COVID-19), we are now limiting outside visitors at our addictions receiving facilities, residential treatment programs and our ALF.
 Visitors with official business reasons for being on site, must take our COVID-19 screening assessment, each time they want to enter a program.
 At our Outpatient Program, clients must call 813.246.4899 before entering the building for their initial assessment for the time being.
 Our goal is to keep our employees and clients healthy.

 ACTS goal is to make sure our clients and staff are protected from the Coronavirus.
 With this in mind, program modifications are necessary at this time starting March 23, 2020.
-These have been updated in mid-April, and continue even with Phase 1 of Florida's Reopening beginning on May 4, 2020.
+These have been updated in mid-April, and continue even with the reopening phases of the state of Florida.

 Housing/Firemen’s Hall Drop-In Center Program Changes